per1234/smartpins/README.md

 ## 1. **RAW**

 As the name suggests, there are no "cooked" events - the callback runs on every* transition of the pin.
-Callback parameter is current state: 1 or 0.
+Callback parameter is current state: 1 or 0. [* providing they occur within thw 25us "window". **SmartPins** will not funtion correctly with devices which require a fatser reaction time than this]

 RAW| COOKED
 ---|---